alexbradd/cg-project-2023/seng/README.md

    2. Define the `createFromConfig` or use the `DECLARE_CREATE_FROM_CONFIG` and `DEFINE_CREATE_FROM_CONFIG` macros

+A component's constructor will run on component creation.
+Due to implementation details on creation the component will not yet be attached to the entity (i.e. it will not appear in the entities component list).
+This shouldn't be a problem unless for some reason one queries itself on creation.
+In that case, don't.

 Scripts that inherit from `ScriptComponent` will have the following hooks
 available:

-- Component constructor: run on component creation
-  - Potential footgun: due to implementation details on creation the component will not yet be attached to the entity (i.e. it will not appear in the entities component list).
-This shouldn't be a problem unless for some reason one queries itself on creation.
-In that case, don't.
-- `onEnable`/`onDisable`: called when the script is disable/enabled via the aptly named `enable()`/`disable()` methods
+- `onEnable`/`onDisable`: called when the script is disabled/enabled via the aptly named `enable()`/`disable()` methods
 - `onEarlyUpdate`: called at the earliest time during the drawing of the frame if the component is enabled.
 Use if your code needs to run before every